01

 How to make £10,000 per month as an online fitness coach

-£10k/month usually comes from stacking value, retention, and capacity together — not just posting harder or taking on more clients blindly.
+£10k/month usually comes from stacking value, retention, and capacity together.
+Not from posting harder or taking on more clients blindly.
 What actually changes when a coach gets there.

 The money path should feel lighter than the coaching itself.